Pharmacy & Prescription Drug Information

 Search for prescription medications that promote clinically useful and cost-effective drug therapy.

 - View the Senior Health Plan formulary

-- View and download the Abridged Formulary, Comprehensive Formulary, upcoming changes and utilization management criteria
+- View and download the Abridged Formulary, Comprehensive Formulary, Extended Day Supply for Tier 1 and 2 drugs (100 days or more), upcoming changes and utilization management criteria

 Senior Health Plan is pleased to make its pharmacy directory available to its members.
 The online directory is for your reference only.

 Senior Health Plan makes every effort to maintain current and accurate pharmacy data; however, periodic changes to a pharmacy's status can occur.
 Please contact Customer Service at (918) 594-5323 or 1-800-642-8065 if you have questions about a pharmacy's participation with Senior Health Plan.
 TTY/TDD users should call 1-800-722-0353.